Advertiser Disclosure

 If you do choose to go the alternate payment method route, it can be pretty easy.
 Third-party processors such as Square and Stripe both offer a wide range of integrations and developer support, as well as in-person credit card readers so that you can offer your customers more ways to pay.

-The Bottom Line On Alternative Payment Methods
+The Bottom Line On Alternative Methods Of Payment

-Alternative payments allow your customers to pay you on their terms and can eliminate any barriers to entry that were caused by limited checkout payment options.
+Alternative payments allow your customers to pay you on their terms and can eliminate any barriers to entry that are caused by limited checkout payment options.
 However, businesses may incur extra costs by implementing alternative payment methods, so it’s essential to choose a payment processor that suits your business model and offers alternative payment methods.

-Alternate Payment Methods FAQs
+FAQs: Alternate Payment Methods

 What are the most popular alternative payment methods?